kojoidrissa/djangoconUS-2015/new_outline.md

 #New Outline 2015-09-01

+#Introduction
+Kojo Idrissa
+@Transition
+kojoidrissa.com

 #Motivation
 -  New-ish active coder; how can I contribute?
 -  Help grow the community!
 Not just any growth, AWESOME growth
     +  Contributors over Bodies

-##The issue: A small pool to draw from
+#The issue: A small pool to draw from
 -  Tech communities are still predominantly made up of white cis gendered heterosexual men.
 Thus, those communities are often unaware of how much they cater to **that** specific demographic while potentially alienating others.
 -  That alienation
     +  often goes unnoticed by the group doing it (it's usually unintentional)